...But it worked!

 Heat up the glue gun and lay out the tree skirt! {I'd also suggest you pop in a movie to keep yourself entertained.}Start gluing on the strips starting on the outside edge of the skirt.
 I did a long stripe of glue on the tree skirt, then quickly laid my strip of fabric along it, ruffling the fabric as I went.
 Once I covered the glue stripe, I did individual dots of glue under the top part of each ruffly fold (where it would be hidden under the next layer), just to keep it laying sort of flat.

-have a snack handy, it can get pretty tedious.
+Tree skirt halfway finished!
+You may want to have a snack handy, it can get pretty tedious. |

 There's really no step 3.
 That's pretty much it.
 It's easy peasy!